 To open an individual article, click the title.
 To close an article page and return to your Topics page, use your browser's back button or click again on the topic on the main topics menu.

 Articles that touch on more than one topic—many do—are listed under every topic that pertains.
 For instance, a piece about the Lincoln home in Springfield will be listed under “Lincoln,” “Springfield,” “Illinois history,” and “Travel and tourism.”

 I have not found an affordable search app that would enable readers to search the archives by keyword, article title, or date.
 Until I do, looking for a particular article will be like browsing an ill-managed used book shop.
 Lists of articles links on each Topics contents page might someday be further divided into subtopics to make finding things a little easier, but don't get your hopes up.

 Much else about this iteration of the site is not the way I want it.
 It is not possible for readers to download a printer-friendly version of any article.
-I have not found a reliable “back to top button;” readers will have to scroll back toward the top of each page to return to the Topics menu; because of the length of some of these pieces, that means a bunch of scrolling.
-I tried breaking up a few of them into multipage versions, but it is tedious work and most have not been so presented and probably never will be.
+(You'll have to cut and paste.)
+I have not found a reliable “back to top button”; readers will have to scroll back toward the top of each page to return to the main topics menu; because of the length of some of these pieces, that means a bunch of scrolling.
+I tried breaking up a few of thees pieces into multipage versions, but it is tedious work and most have not been so presented and probably never will be.

 Copyright and the rest

 All original material is copyrighted by James Krohe Jr., as are excerpts from Corn Kings & One-Horse Thieves.